htihospitality/re-dash/README.md

 ## Development

-This section is a guide to developing the re-dash library itself
+This section is a guide to developing this re-dash library itself

 ### Prerequisites